Social and Cognitive Prostheses

 - Society-at-large matters too.
 A problem in the software of a nuclear power plant could cause a melt-down that brings loss or harm to the power plant owners, workers and software vendor, but the impact to other people goes far beyond that!
 No-one wants harm to come to people in that way, so everyone matters when it comes to nuclear safety, not least because it would lead to litigation against the company too.

 Another way to think about the value of software is as a social or cognitive tool.
-The software is an extension of the human mind in the same way that a spanner or whisk is an extension of the human hand.
-Each is specially designed for purpose of tightening bolts or scrambling eggs respectively.
-Application (often shortened to “app”) is another popular way to think about software as something that’s applied to solve a particular problem, task or completion of a goal, and is therefore congruent with the definition of value used here.
+Software is an extension of the human mind in the same way that a spanner or whisk is an extension of the human hand.
+Each tools is specially designed for a purpose where it can deliver value, whether the tightening bolts, scrambling eggs, communication or data processing.
+Application (often shortened to “app”) is another popular way to think about software as something that’s applied to solve a particular problem, task or completion of a goal, and is therefore congruent with the idea of a social or cognitive tool.

 The capability of software to fulfil a purpose or objective isn’t the only way value can be delivered or threatened.
-What makes a sports car better than a regular car?
-Or a restaurant meal worth paying extra money for in comparison to home cooking?
-Both cars can fulfil the purpose or objective of getting from A to B. Both meals will fulfil their purpose of supplying energy and nutrients to someone.
+What makes a sports car better than a regular car or a restaurant meal worth paying extra money for in comparison to home cooking?
+Both cars can fulfil the purpose or objective of getting from A to B and both meals will fulfil their purpose of supplying energy and nutrition to someone.
+It’s the same with software, what makes a software product worth paying for when the same task can be achieved without software, such as pen-and-paper over a calculator?
+Likewise, what makes one product better than another when they both can be used to help complete the same task, such as a calculator vs spreadsheets or Microsoft Excel vs OpenOffice Calc?

-Capability of software is built upon functionality.
-From the user perspective, functions are end-to-end operations with a single user input and output.
-Achieving capability quality involves the execution of one or more user functions.
-However there are different dimensions to quality that can still affect value in other ways.
-These are built upon functionality so are referred to as parafunctional (or non-functional) quality dimensions (Kaner, 2010).
+In software, this capability to help complete a task is built upon functionality which is, from the user perspective, end-to-end operations with a single user input and output.
+Achieving capability value involves the execution of one or more user functions to help complete a task, achieve a goal or solve a problem.
+However there are different dimensions to quality that can still affect value in other ways known as parafunctional (or non-functional) quality dimensions (Kaner, 2010).

 Even though digital computers have the same capabilities, even though they can do nothing beyond the primitive computing machine devised by Alan Turing, the speed of the processor of course ultimately affects the overall usefulness of a computer system.
 Any computer that’s slower than the human brain in performing a set of calculations is useless (Petzold, 2000)